 Trip assignment for the Wynyard Park residential developments has been calculated based on the respective trip distribution included in the Woodland View Transport Assessment Addendum 1 (AECOM, February 2014) document, trip rates provided by AECOM for the AM and PM assessment periods and the proposed number of units.
-It is understood that residential trips only refer to journeys to work.
-Trips associated with schools have been included in the Red House School and Wynyard Village Extension School trip assignment.
+Trips associated with the Red House School and Wynyard Village Extension School have also been included.

 Additionally, it has been agreed that 10% of journeys to work generated from residential units at Wynyard Park will be internal (to commercial units at Wynyard Park).
-Therefore, a 10% reduction has been applied to the total residential journeys to work generated from Wynyard Park to reflect the internal journey to work.
+Therefore, a 10% reduction has been applied to the total residential journeys to work generated from Wynyard Park to reflect the internal journeys to work.
 These have been assumed to use the internal networks within Wynyard Park, therefore no reassignment has been undertaken.
 The resulting Wynyard Park residential development matrices therefore only include external trips.